llvm/llvm-project/llvm/docs/LangRef.rst

 Overview:
 """""""""

-Predicated bswap of two vectors of integers.
+Predicated bswap of a vector of integers.

 Arguments: